AnalyticMansi/Machine_Learning-Projects/Titanic Case Study/README.md

-#  Diabetes Prediction — Health Classification System
+#  Titanic Prediction — Survival Classification System

 ##  Overview
 This project is a Passenger Classification System that predicts whether a passenger survived the Titanic disaster based on various demographic and travel features.